 Overall Price Range

 The price you pay for a pillow depends on the material, brand, and features.
 Low-cost options include feather and polyester.
 Buckwheat, memory foam, latex, and water pillows are expensive options.
-Therefore, the lowest amount you can expect to pay for a pillow is around $20 and the highest price is around $100.

 The 10 Best Pillows for Back Sleepers